-A mammogram is a test performed with a machine that is specifically designed to create detailed X-ray images of breast tissue using compression and small doses of ionizing radiation.
-Mammograms often reveal solid tumors, fluid-filled cysts and fatty masses that are otherwise unnoticeable, as well as clusters of calcium called microcalcifications that may or may not be cancerous.
+A mammogram is an exam performed with an X-ray machine that creates detailed images of the breasts using compression and small doses of ionizing radiation.
+Mammograms can reveal masses, tiny calcifications or disruption of the normal breast that are otherwise unnoticeable.
 As such, a mammogram can be valuable for detecting breast cancer in its earliest stages, when more treatment options are usually available.
-For this reason, the multispecialty team in the Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center recommends annual screening mammograms beginning at age 40 for most women, and earlier for women who have a heightened risk of developing breast cancer.
+For this reason, the multispecialty team in the Don & Erika Wallace Comprehensive Breast Program at Moffitt Cancer Center recommends annual screening mammograms beginning at age 40 for most women, and earlier for women who have an increased risk of developing breast cancer.

 There are two main types of mammograms:

-- A screening mammogram is a preventive measure used to check for possible signs of breast cancer in women who do not have any noticeable symptoms.
+- Screening mammograms – A screening mammogram is an early detection tool used to check for possible signs of breast cancer in women who do not have any symptoms.

-In addition to standard mammography, which produces two-dimensional images, breast tomosynthesis can be used to create a three-dimensional mammogram, which can be especially helpful for evaluating dense breast tissue.
-During this test, a breast is compressed once while multiple low-dose X-rays are captured from many angles as the machine slowly moves around it.
-A computer then compiles the images to create a detailed, three-dimensional picture.
+During a tomosynthesis exam, each breast is compressed twice while multiple low-dose X-rays are captured from many different angles as the machine slowly moves around it.
+A computer then compiles the images to create a detailed, three dimensional-like picture.

-It’s important to keep in mind that the results of any mammogram alone cannot conclusively prove that a change in breast tissue is precancerous or cancerous.
+It’s important to keep in mind that a change in breast tissue seen on a mammogram does not conclusively prove cancer.
 In fact, most of the abnormalities detected through mammography turn out to be benign (noncancerous).
-To make this determination, a physician will typically order additional testing, such as more detailed images produced by a breast ultrasound or magnetic resonance imaging (MRI).
-If further testing reveals a solid mass, a physician may recommend a biopsy to remove a small sample of cells from a suspicious area to check for the presence of cancer.
+To make this determination, a health care professional will typically order additional testing, such as more detailed images produced by a breast ultrasound or magnetic resonance imaging (MRI).
+If further testing reveals a suspicious finding, it may be necessary to perform a biopsy to remove a small sample of cells from the abnormal area to check for the presence of cancer under a microscope.

-The outstanding fellowship-trained radiologists at Moffitt Cancer Center are skilled and experienced in performing the latest breast cancer screening techniques.
-Our comprehensive screening services are complemented by individualized advice, breakthrough treatments and compassionate support from a multispecialty team that specializes in breast cancer.
+The subspecialized breast imaging radiologists at Moffitt Cancer Center are highly skilled and experienced in performing the latest breast cancer screening and diagnostic techniques for all women, including those with breast implants.
+Our comprehensive screening services are complemented by individualized advice, breakthrough treatments and compassionate support from a multispecialty team that focuses exclusively on breast cancer.

 We currently offer mammograms at two convenient locations, including: